jacobpalm/costa/_posts/2023-04-10-171-released-speed-and-size-is-key.md

 ...

-IF PlayerTurn = PlayerX Then
+IF PlayerTurn = PlayerX THEN
     PlayerTurn = PlayerO
 ELSE
     PlayerTurn = PlayerX